-My younger son has a speech delay, my older son a neurological-based speech disorder called apraxia that requires frequent and intensive speech therapy to learn to speak.
+My younger son has a speech delay, my older son has apraxia --a neurological speech disorder that requires frequent and intensive speech therapy to learn to speak.
 He didn't say his first words until he was almost four.
-Devastated by the lack of conversations I got to have with my children, one day I turned to scripture.
+Devastated by the lack of conversations I got to have with my children, one day I turned to Scripture.
 Surely there was a passage or verse about speech that would encourage me, right?

-This is a beautiful passage about a man who was deaf and mute and was brought to Jesus.
+This is a beautiful passage about "a deaf man with a speech impediment" (Mark 7:32 NLT) and was brought to Jesus.
 But the verses I especially love are in verses 34-35.

 Jesus looked up to heaven and with a deep sigh said to him, "Ephatha!" (which means "be opened!").
 At this, the man's ears were opened, his tongue was loosened and he began to speak plainly."

 I love this for many reasons, but especially for my older son who not only has a speech disorder but also a severe hearing loss in one ear.
 The thought of God being able to open my child's ear and loosen his tongue so my son could speak clearly was something I long for in my child and is a Scripture of healing I pray over my son.

 But I also just love the fact that it indicates Jesus' care for people no matter how large or small the concern may seem.
 How much power He has over everything, from the wind and the waves, to the ears and the tongue.
 He has power over and concern for everything that matters to us.
 We can pray and He will listen and He cares.